 iPeer Instructor Guide

-iPeer is a peer review application for asking students to assess their team members’ contributions to group assignments.
-These evaluations can help students reflect on teamwork and their own participation.
-Evaluations can also help you understand how well groups are working together and how much each individual student is contributing.
+iPeer is a peer assessment tool for students to evaluate their team members’ contributions to group assignments.
+These assessments encourage students to reflect on their teamwork and individual participation, while providing you with insight into each group’s dynamics and each student’s contribution.

-Access Not immediate You will need to request an iPeer account from us first.
+Access Not immediate You will need to request an iPeer account first.
 Once your account is created, you can log in to iPeer.

 Cost Yes Free.